kaalam/document.source/kaalam/_posts/2018-2-4-why_jazz.md

 Anyway, we don't want to sound like we own the truth, we are just starting, we need as much help as we can get.
 We happen to have solutions that can lead the next generation of AI applications a quantum leap forward.
 And we offer them to the community the only way we know: by making the software open, the engines and research reproducible and everything ready to try.
 With simple one liners you can: run a server from docker hub, install a Python package with pip or an R client from cran.

-Before we even raised the first euro, we have enough of the product have <b>you</b> to decide by yourself if you want to use it or be part of it.
-And you can decide that using the simplest method: <b>trying out Jazz</b>.
+Before we even raised the first euro, we have enough of the product to have <b>you</b> decide by yourself if you want to use it or be part of it.
+Just use the simplest method: <b>give Jazz a try</b> and decide by yourself.

 Keep reading, if that makes sense.